-Pretty much all of the competition folks are cooking Waygu briskets these days but that wasn’t always the case.
-Until a few years ago there wasn’t really a steady supply of Waygu briskets available.
+Pretty much all of the competition folks are cooking Wagyu briskets these days but that wasn’t always the case.
+Until a few years ago there wasn’t really a steady supply of Wagyu briskets available.

 It begs the question, what type of briskets were the champs cooking back then?

 The quick answer is that it was split about 50/50 between folks cooking Prime briskets and Certified Angus Beef (CAB) briskets.